Why Windows Server has no prefetch files

 HKLM\SYSTEM\CurrentControlSet\Control\Session Manager\Memory Management\PrefetchParameters

-Two values matter:
+Two values that matter:

 The SysMain service